mate-academy/layout_miami/README.md

 #

 Thank you for checking out the BOSE landing page.
-If you have any questions or feedback, please don't hesitate to contact us [at](pushkarskiyrodion@gmail.com).
+If you have any questions or feedback, please don't hesitate to [contact me](mailto:pushkarskiyrodion@gmail.com).